mudspringhiker/openstreetmap_datawrangling/ReadMe.md

 ### Cleaning the City Names

 Auditing and cleaning the city names follow a similar method as auditing and cleaning the street names.
-A list of expected cities was created and any city not found in this list is printed during auditing:
+A list of expected cities was created and any city not found in this list was added to a set that should contain city names that need to be updated:

     def is_city(element):
         return element.attrib['k'] == "addr:city"

     cities = set()

-    for element in get_element(OSM_FILE):
+    for element in get_element(SAMPLE_FILE):
         if element.tag == "node" or element.tag == "way":
             for tag in element.iter("tag"):
                 if is_city(tag):
                     if tag.attrib['v'] not in expectedcities:
                         cities.add(tag.attrib['v'])

-Running this code on the whole osm file returned only a few lines.
-Therefore, creating a dictionary similar to that used in cleaning the street names was done.
+I found that running this code on the whole osm file returned only a few lines.
+Creating a dictionary similar to that used in cleaning the street names was done.
 The function, "update_city" involved only a few lines:

     def update_city(city, expectedcities, mapping_city):
         if city not in expectedcities: